 - Making sure day care staff and children who attend the day care have up-to-date immunizations

-- Rules about when children should stay home if they are sick
+- Rules about when staff and children should stay home if they are sick and when it is safe to come back to day care

 WHEN YOUR CHILD HAS A HEALTH PROBLEM